Thinking of joining the insurance industry? Great idea! We think it’s a rewarding career path to pursue.

 Unpredictable Income

-While the insurance industry is stable and the income is lucrative, it can sometimes be hard to plan ahead and know where your next paycheck will come from, since your income is solely based on sales made.
-In order to succeed in this field, you must be a go-getter.
+While the insurance industry is stable and the income is lucrative, it can sometimes be hard to plan ahead and know where your next paycheck will come from, since your income may be solely based on sales made.
+To succeed in this field, you must be a go-getter.
 If you’re not driven or don’t push yourself to succeed, your income will reflect that.
 That being said, insurance agents who work hard, are constantly staying up to date with the market, and are making an effort to gain loyal clients will be extremely successful in this industry.

-When you become an independent insurance agent, you’re in business for yourself, but that doesn’t mean you’re in business by yourself.
-FMOs like Ritter Insurance Marketing can supply you with the resources you need to be successful, like dedicated team members and your very own website to quote and enroll clients in plans.
+FMOs like Ritter Insurance Marketing can supply you with the resources you need to be successful, like dedicated team members, training opportunities, and your very own website to quote and enroll clients in plans.

 People-Pleaser